Skip to Content

 Without the nets, they would gobble the same amount of hay in less than an hour.
 Priced at just over $10, these hay nets are an absolute value for money as you will save a lot on hay.

-My daughter needed some heavy-duty nets for her horses.
+In 2023, my daughter needed heavy-duty nets for her three barrel horses after cheaper nets failed within six months.
 I gave her these TEKE 40-inch nets because they’re advertised to hold up to 6.5 kg or 14.3 lb. of hay.
-They certainly lived up to the promise!
+They’ve lasted 18+ months with daily use and are still in excellent condition—no stretching, no holes.

 Note: This hay net has 2″ holes, which is good for most horses because it allows them to pull out hay without too much difficulty.
 This is a nice net but costs a little more.
 Currently, they sell for four dollars more than the Tough One net.